Wallis and Futuna country brief

 Local economic activity is essentially limited to traditional subsistence agriculture, fishing and some livestock breeding (mainly pigs).
 Even so, the territory does not produce enough food to meet local demand and foodstuffs represent around one-third of its imports.
 Building materials are the other main import.
 Unemployment is the territory's most pressing economic and social problem, with only an estimated 1800 of the Territory's 15000 inhabitants in formal employment (of which more than half is in the public sector).
 Some revenue is provided by remittances from relatives living in New Caledonia, having migrated for work or education.

 Wallis and Futuna is heavily dependent on financial support (some $140 million per annum) from France.
 The French Government directly funds many services (such as health, education and public service salaries) and provides a grant each year to balance the budget.
 In January 2002, an "economic orientation agreement" set out broad priorities for the future economic development of Wallis and Futuna.
 In February 2007, the Territory signed with France the latest in a series of five-year ‘Development Contracts’ (to cover 2007-2011), including funding for youth training, economic development, infrastructure projects, environmental management, improvement of social and health facilities and reinforcement of the Territory's cultural identity.
-An important feature of the 2007-2011 contract was the decision to upgrade the airstrip on the island of Futuna, which has not been fully completed due to a dispute over customary land rights.
+An important feature of the 2007-2011 contract was the decision to upgrade the airstrip on the island of Futuna, which was completed in 2008.

 In July 2011, former Parliamentary Secretary for Pacific Island Affairs, Richard Marles, visited Wallis and Futuna to attend the 50th anniversary of its constitutional statute, in the capital Mata‘Utu.